 - Don’t apply your deodorant after shaving.
 When you shave it makes small cuts in the skin which can be irritated by the natural essential oils and other ingredients in the deodorant.
 Shave in the evening and apply in the morning.

-- If you get red skin when switching to natural deodorant this can be because the body changing and adapting to a less aggressive product.
+- If you get red skin when switching to natural deodorant this can be because the body is changing and adapting to a less aggressive product.
 Your skin may also be detoxing and letting go of toxins.
 Give your body a break for two weeks and then come back to it.
 Or you might be a little sensitive to bicarbonate, one of the natural ingredients in deodorant.
 The pH of our skin is not the same is the pH of bicarbonate & as a result some people’s skin just simply doesn’t like it.
 Bicarbonate in natural deodorant is used to neutralise the odour of sweat.
+There is also bi-carb free deodorant, check this out if your skin is super sensitive.

 - Don’t give up!
 When switching to natural deodorant paste your body may go through changes.
 It is likely your body will be detoxing the toxins and chemicals left over from your previous skin products.
 Be aware that at the start of this journey you might feel a little more sweaty and stinky.
 Eat clean, drink lots of water and keep using that natural deodorant.
 Your body will detoxify and most likely start smelling sweet in no time.
 Trust us - you will thank yourself later